opral/monorepo/inlang/source-code/paraglide/paraglide-next/README.md

 ### Alternate Links

 Search engines like Google expect you to tell them about translated versions of your pages.
-The adapter does this by default by adding the `Link` Header to requests.
+Paraglide-Next does this by default by adding the `Link` Header to requests.

 You **don't** need to add the translated versions of your site to your sitemap, although it doesn't hurt if you do.